-Known by several names throughout the years including the “Mother Road,” “Main Street of America,” and the “Will Rogers Highway,” Route 66 served travelers for more than 50 years, before totally succumbing to the “new and improved” interstate system.
+Route 66, known by several names throughout the years including the “Mother Road,” “Main Street of America,” and the “Will Rogers Highway,” this old highway served travelers for more than 50 years, before totally succumbing to the “new and improved” interstate system.

 Running through the states of Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California, the highway became one of the most famous roads in America.
 For decades, this historic path served thousands who were migrating west, especially during the Dust Bowl of the 1930s.